 The challenge, however, is how to engage the disengaged.
 “There’s no denying that trying to win over these clients is going to be difficult.
 We therefore have to make sure our approach is direct, simple and all about the client.”

-Last year Mr Egger developed the Astute Wealth – Client Engagement Platform, better known as the AstuteWheel to overcome these kinds of client engagement problems.
-Launched with the support of industry marketing specialist and business partner, Michael Topper, the AstuteWheel includes a standardised suite of innovative marketing, pre-engagement and education tools, as well as over 20 strategy modelling calculators, video emails, five-minute financial health checks, mini fact finds and a plain English presentation What is financial planning?.
+Last year Mr Egger developed the AstuteWheel Financial Planner to overcome these kinds of client engagement problems.
+Launched with the support of industry marketing specialist and business partner, Michael Topper, the AstuteWheel includes a standardised suite of innovative marketing, pre-engagement and client education tools, as well as over 20 strategy modelling calculators, video emails, five-minute financial health checks, online fact finds and a plain English presentation What is financial planning?.
 Together these tools help advisers explain the value of advice to clients.

 “The five-minute financial health check is a self-assessment questionnaire which reveals how financially healthy clients are across the six key areas of financial planning: income, investments, debt management, risk, retirement and estate planning,” Mr Egger says.
 “It helps clients recognise which areas need addressing and how urgently they need to be addressed.”